Guerendo, Allen lead Wisconsin to 23-10 win over Maryland

 Neither team got a single first down through the first five possessions of the game while dealing with the poor weather before Wisconsin broke through late in the first quarter.
 The rain was intermittent after the first quarter, but the wind swirled all day.

-After a 36-yard run by Skyler Bell got Wisconsin into Maryland territory, Allen capitalized on a block from fullback Riley Nowakowski to score from 9 yards out on third-and-3 late in the first quarter.
+After a 36-yard run by Skyler Bell got Wisconsin into Maryland territory, Allen capitalized on a block from fullback Riley Nowakowski to score on a 9-yard run on third-and-3 late in the first quarter.

 Wisconsin’s Nate Van Zelst added a 38-yard field goal in the second quarter, a 25-yarder in the third and a 28-yarder in the fourth.
 He also missed from 33 yard out earlier in the fourth.